its-everything/monastary/README.md

 # monastary
-Federated Decentralized knowledge base that utilizes hypergraphs as the constructs for information
+Federated decentralized knowledge base that utilizes hypergraphs as the constructs for information